sabuhiguliyev/Evanto/ARCHITECTURE.md

 - Dark/light mode switching
 - Component-specific styling (borders, shadows, typography)
 - Interactive states (hover, focus, selected)

+**Note**: This approach has been replaced with the industry-standard design system architecture above.

 **Benefits:**
 - **Single Source of Truth**: All MUI styling in one place